grll/mistral-finetuning-hackathon/README.md

 Upon receiving your legal case we first offer you the chance to clarify and summarize it with our AI Legal Assistant Dona (an autogen Agent backed by a finetuned mistral 7B).

-Once you are happy with your case our second AI para-legal agent Rachel take over to classify your case in the right law category and perform a RAG (backed by mistral-large model).
+Once you are happy with your case our second AI para-legal agent Rachel take over to classify your case in the right law category and perform a RAG over relevant swiss laws (backed by mistral-large model).

 This is what the application look like: